SaitoTech/saito-lite/README.md

 A peer can send a "request" message through the socket with one of the following request types:
 ```
-'handshake', 'block', 'missing block', 'blockchain', 'transaction', 'keylist', or by passing a transaction as the payload.
+'handshake', 'block', 'missing block', 'blockchain', 'transaction', 'keylist', or by simply passing a transaction as the payload.
 ```

 For Example:
 ```
 var message = {};
-message.request = message;
+message.request = requestType;
 message.data = data;

 this.socket.emit('request', JSON.stringify(message), function (resdata) {